-My 11-year-old daughter has been wearing clothes that seem inappropriate for the weather.
+Q: “My 11-year-old daughter has been wearing clothes that seem inappropriate for the weather.
 It was really hot this past summer, but she wore flannel pajamas at night.
 When we turned on the fan in her room, she was bothered by the sound.
-I also found that she doesn’t want to turn the lights on in the morning.
-Does she have sensory issues?
+I also found that she doesn’t want to turn on the lights in the morning.
+Does she have sensory issues?”

 Whether your daughter has sensory processing disorder (SPD), your attention to her tactile, auditory, and visual challenges will make her more comfortable physically.
 She’ll also be grateful that you take her complaints seriously and try to address them.
 Here’s what I advise:

 She may be wearing flannel PJs not for warmth but because they protect her skin from irritating tactile sensations coming from sheets or the fan.
 Buy some lightweight, all-cotton, soft, smooth (no tags or seams) summer pajamas, such as Hanes long-sleeved cool Dri t-shirts.
 You might also check out the website Fun and Function for clothes especially made for children with tactile sensitivities.
 Finally, splurge on the highest-quality cotton sheets (without polyester).